j-janssen/pic_triangulation/README.md

     * **Stepp 2:** Check possible improvements.
     * **Stepp 3:** The final check!

+## Discussion Sessions

+Why Discussion Sessions?
+In these sessions we talk about progress, problems and questions to keep everyone up-to-date.
+For each session a protocol will be made and uploaded.
+Participation is optional.
+So if one misses a session there is no problem since you can look up anything important in the protocol.

+When/Where are the Discussion Sessions?
+Weekly we will meet on tuesday at 3-4 p.m. via zoom.
+If you want to come to a meeting please mark it in the participants list in the protocol (the blank protocols with the participants list are uploaded one week ahead).

+## About the Problem itself

 This section elaborates the problem mentioned in the introduction.
-As input the algo gets pictures (.jpg/.png).
-The output is again a picture (same size), but this picture consists only of colored triangles next to each other such that it approximates the given one sufficiently.
-Down below you find some example pics.
+As input the algo gets a picture (.jpg/.png).
+The output is again a picture (same size), but this one consists only of colored triangles next to each other such that it approximates the given one sufficiently.
+Down below you find some epic example pics (for these pics we used the uploaded algo-prototyp).
 <table><tr>
 <td> <img src="./Images/test.jpg" style="width:80px;height=80px" align="center"/> </td>
 <td> <img src="./Images/test_2.jpg" style="width:80px;height=80px" align="center"/> </td>